chrisnharvey/appimager/README.md

 # AppImager

 *Note: AppImager is a work in progress.
-All contributions and suggestions are much appreciated*
+All contributions and suggestions are much appreciated.*

 AppImager is a CLI tool for creating and managing [AppImages](http://appimage.org/).